You may know what types of careers you want to pursue, or programs you want to take.

 Students less than 19 years old before September 1

-These students can finish their education at a publicly-funded high school or through the Alberta Distance Learning Centre at no tuition cost.
+These students can finish their education at a publicly-funded high school at no tuition cost.
 Many adult learning institutions also offer upgrading courses and programs for a fee.

 Students more than 19 years old before September 1 (adult learners)